divblox/divblox.github.io/linux-deployment.md

 sudo mysql -u root -p
 ```

 You will be prompted for a password, this is the root password you set up on installation.
 Once you are in the mysql shell, you can execute mysql commands and queries.
-NOte that using all caps for sql query commands is standard, but is not syntax-enforced.
+Note that using all caps for sql query commands is standard, but is not syntax-enforced.
 Lets start with how to reset the root password:

 ```
 UPDATE mysql.user SET authentication_string = PASSWORD('new_password') WHERE User = 'root';